Resources for Faculty Teaching a Community-Based Learning (formerly Academic Service-Learning) Designated Course or Community Engaged Learning Course

 Community Partnerships Initiative Grants are made possible through funding from the Frueauff Foundation.
 These mini-grants provide teams of faculty, students, and community agencies financial support to launch collaborative projects.

-For assistance in creating an Academic Service-Learning designated course, contact Phillip Motley, Faculty Fellow for Service-Learning and Community Engagement.
+For assistance in completing a Community-Based Learning (formerly Academic Service-Learning) Course Application, contact Phillip Motley, Faculty Fellow for Service-Learning and Community Engagement.